Calm your mind

 Details

-Don't blame yourself.
-Just bring back your attention and start again with the next round.
+Don't worry about it.
+Just refocus and start the next round.

 Pro Tips